calebsakala/guess-my-number/README.md

 # Guess My Number
-This web game started off as the product of me following The Complete JavaScript Tutorial; it ended with me running WILD.
+This little web game started as the product of me following along with The Complete JavaScript Course on Udemy (taught by Jonas Schmedtmann).

+It ended with me running *wild*.

 Within:
 * index.html